 - Coffee – If you’re just like me and love coffee, a few teaspoons of instant coffee powder make unbelievably tasty frosting.

 Unfortunately, just like sugar, powdered sugar is not keto compliant.
 That’s why we are making this cream cheese frosting without powdered sugar.
 We’re using powdered sugar instead, and it’s just as delicious but with fewer carbs.

 How to store frosting leftovers?

 Store the leftovers in an airtight container in the refrigerator for up to 5 days.
-When ready to use, bring to room temperature and mix well.
+When ready to use, bring to room temperature and mix well with an electric mixer.
 Since it contains only natural ingredients and we don’t add any preservatives, it can’t be stored for longer than that.

 My Favorite Keto Cream Cheese Frosting – Just 1g Carbs